joepuzzo/robot-viewer/README.md

 ### Socket Control Events

-The following are all socket events that can be revieved on the robot side and can be sent via robot-controller.
+The following are all socket events that can be recieved on the robot side and can be sent via robot-controller.

 ##### Generic Events